pmcollins/gumdrop/gumdrop.common/README.md

 ```

-We set up a `nameBuilder` and a `listBuilder`, then bind our `nameBuilder` to our `listBuilder`, passing in a key
-("name") and a setter (`List::add`).
-This wires up `listBuilder` to -- when we call `create` with a `"name"`
-argument -- instantiate and return a new `Name` node, and pass in an instance of the object wrapped by that `Name` node
-to the provided method reference.

-> A `BuilderNode` always has one and only one instance of the object it's building

-Now when our `listBuilder` node is told to `create("name")`, it emits a new name builder node, and adds an instance of
-that node's `Name` to the `listNode`'s `ArrayList`.
-After sending strings into our name nodes, which in turn populate
-their `Name` instances, we get a hold of a reference to the `ArrayList` of the `Name`s we just created.

 This example should provide a basic idea of how Gumdrop handles JSON deserialization as well as how it builds objects
 from form submissions.